');

 About Waverly, WA

-Waverly is a small community in Washington with a population of 163 residents.
-The median household income is $65,703 per year, which is near the national average.
-The median age in Waverly is 46.3 years.
+Waverly is a small community located in Washington with a population of 163 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,703 per year, which is 13% below the national median of $75,149.
+The median age of 46.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Waverly, WA